1 Part Course |

 • Identify and manage UK anti-avoidance rules relevant to cross-border structures, such as Controlled Foreign Company (CFC) rules, Diverted Profits Tax (DPT), anti-hybrid mismatches and interest limitation rules.

-• Work through case studies illustrating competing withholding tax claims, intercompany pricing challenges and anti‑avoidance pitfalls.
+• Cross-border structuring includes case studies illustrating competing withholding tax claims, intercompany pricing challenges and anti-avoidance pitfalls.

-• Tax managers and directors overseeing cross‑border structures and needing to manage withholding tax, transfer pricing and anti‑avoidance risks.
+• Tax managers and directors responsible for overseeing cross-border structures and managing withholding tax, transfer pricing, and anti-avoidance risks across international operations.

 • Transfer pricing specialists and finance professionals seeking a broader understanding of how pricing rules interact with PE and residence issues.

-• Legal counsel and corporate treasury teams involved in negotiating intercompany agreements and financing arrangements.
+• Legal counsel and corporate treasury teams negotiating intercompany agreements and financing arrangements.

-• Entrepreneurs and investors structuring cross‑border investments and seeking to avoid double taxation and anti‑avoidance pitfalls.
+• Entrepreneurs and investors structuring cross-border investments and looking to avoid double taxation and anti-avoidance pitfalls will benefit from this cross-border tax structuring session.

 • Advisers and consultants specialising in international tax, transfer pricing or corporate finance.